apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/GettingStarted/WaysToGetStarted.md

 ## Introduction

-> Warning: Embedded Swift is experimental.
-Use the latest downloadable 'Trunk Development' snapshot from swift.org to use Embedded Swift.
-Public releases of Swift do not yet support Embedded Swift.

 Embedded Swift is a way to write code for embedded systems using the Swift programming language.
 Depending on the use case, there are different ways of using it, different ways of integrating with existing ecosystems, and different setups for different hardware devices.
 This guide will help you explore various paths to get started with embedded development using Swift.

 Before diving into Embedded Swift development, you should have: